 Depending on circumstances in the Department, some of the modules listed below may not be offered in a specific year and modules can also be offered in different semesters than listed below.
+See programme outline below.

-Code Module Credits Module Name Semester 22853 889 180 MCom and MSc in Mathematical Statistics (Coursework plus Assignment option) Both 22853 879 180 MCom and MSc in Mathematical Statistics (Coursework plus Thesis option) Both
+Code Module Credits Module Name Semester 22853 889 180 Mathematical Statistics (Coursework plus assignment option) Both 22853 879 180 Mathematical Statistics (Coursework plus thesis option) Both